giantswarm/alloy-app/README.md

 **Why did we add it?**

-We added Alloy in order to be able to improve our Observability stack and provides additional capabilities towards obseravability data ingestion and transformation.
+We added Alloy in order to be able to improve our Observability stack and provides additional capabilities towards observability data ingestion and transformation.

 **Who can use it?**